dotnet/docs-maui/docs/deployment/visual-studio-properties.md

   Configures the signing scheme for the bundle.
 It can be set to one of the following values:

   - `Manual provisioning`: With this value, you'll be responsible for setting provisioning profiles and signing certificates yourself.
-  - `Automatic provisioning`: (default) With this value, Visual Studio will set provisioning profiles and signing certificates for you to simplify app testing on a device.
+  - `Automatic provisioning`: (default) With this value, Visual Studio will set provisioning profiles and signing certificates for you, which simplifies app deployment when testing on a device.

 - **Signing identity**